Pope Benedict XVI

 His Life and Mission

-In Pope John Paul II, Mansfield examines the Pope's influence on the world specifically from the perspective of a non-Catholic-a committed Christian without fealty to Rome.
-Mansfield's academic depth, his poetic but widely accessible writing style, and his ability to render complex religious ideas understandable to the non-religious, lend his treatment of Pope John Paul II significance for readers of all philosophies and faiths.
+Pope Benedict XVI examines the new pope specifically from the perspective of a non-Catholic—a committed Christian without fealty to Rome.
+Mansfield’s academic depth, his poetic but widely accessible writing style, and his ability to take complex religious ideas and make them understandable to the non-religious, lend his treatment of Pope Benedict XVI significance for readers of all philosophies and faiths.

 To keep up-to-date, input your email address, and we will contact you on publication